Sustainable Development - Bolton Street

 You take 10 core 5credit modules, a 25 credit dissertation in semester 1 and 2 and choose three optional modules in semester 2.

-The Programme is structured to provide a first semester of modules which gives all candidates the most current thinking about the core topics of sustainable development – in the areas of Environment, Society and Economy.
+The course is structured to provide a first semester of modules which gives all candidates the most current thinking about the core topics of sustainable development – in the areas of Environment, Society and Economy.
 Students select a research topic for their dissertation in semester 1 and do a module on research techniques.

 A European study tour (Public policy in a European Context (semester 2) – provides opportunities to visit and experience examples of best practice within Europe.
 The itinerary for the tour is prepared by the students and a limited amount of funding is available to meet travel costs.